narfman0/ansible-role-cuda/README.md

 Role Variables
 --------------

-    gpu: False
     cuda_packages:
      - cuda
     cuda_restart_node_on_install: True
-    cuda_init: True
     cuda_bash_profile: True

-- gpu: True is needed.
-Without it this role does nothing.
 - cuda_packages: List that can be updated to include more packages that are installed after nvidia cuda repo is installed, or to a specific cuda package (e.g. `cuda-7-5`)
-- cuda_init: Installs a bash script that is executed via systemd
-- cuda_gpu_name0: "/dev/nvidia0" # set this to the device ansible looks for.
-If it does not exist then if cuda_init is True then it will run the cuda_init.sh script
 - cuda_restart_node_on_install: restarts the system when packages are installed or updated